-Jessem Lifts: A Lift For Almost Any Router (Even Plunge)
+Jessem Lifts: Fit For Almost Any Router (Even Plunge)

 Even for experienced woodworkers the decision on what router will fit which lift can be a confusing search.

 But the best way to simply the process is start with (arguably) the best lineup of router lifts: JessEm Tools.

 And their three lines of lifts offer up compatibility with:

 - Standard 3″ to 3-1/2″ base (02310 to 02314) that fits Porter Cable, Dewalt, Bosch, Makita 1101, Hitachi, Milwaukee, and Rigid routers.
 Check the JessEm site for exact models.

 - Heavy duty 3-1/2″ to 4.3″ routers (02120 to 02123) for Porter Cable, Bosch, DeWalt, Makita, Hitachi, Milwaukee, Craftsman, Rigid and Portamate.